 Trumpet call everyone!

-Well it took a lot of weekends but Jonathan has finally finished the hot outdoor gas shower...and it is working a treat.
+Well it took many weekends but Jonathan has finally finished the hot outdoor gas shower...and it is working a treat.
 We still have the solar one for those wanting a more authentic glamping experience!

 The snowdrops are now over at the meadow so I am on the hunt for more local flowers to pop in the vases...